 The V2X-Sim dataset \cite{v2xsim2022li} is a synthetic V2X-assisted CP dataset for autonomous driving, aimed at advancing research in multi-agent, multi-modality, and multi-task perception.
 It was generated using SUMO for realistic traffic flows and CARLA for capturing sensor streams from multiple vehicles at intersections.
 V2X-Sim provides synchronized recordings from roadside infrastructure and vehicles, along with comprehensive ground truth annotations for tasks such as detection, tracking, and segmentation.
 However, it lacks noise simulation and only includes a single type of road network.
-In contrast, the V2XSet dataset \cite{v2xvit2022xu} explicitly accounts for real-world noise during V2X collaboration by leveraging CARLA and OpenCDA.
-It includes more than 11,447 frames divided into three subsets: training, validation, and testing, with ratios of 6,694, 1,920, and 2,833, respectively.
-The DOLPHINS dataset \cite{mao2022dolphins}, generated using the CARLA traffic simulator, encompasses six distinct autonomous driving scenarios.
-It supports V2X communication and provides temporally synchronized sensor data from the ego vehicle, a cooperating vehicle, and a Roadside Unit.
-The dataset comprises 42,376 frames of sensor data and 292,549 3D bounding box annotations for cars and pedestrians.
+In contrast, the V2XSet dataset \cite{v2xvit2022xu} incorporates real-world noise during V2X collaboration using CARLA and OpenCDA, featuring over 11,447 frames divided into training, validation, and testing subsets.
+The DOLPHINS dataset \cite{mao2022dolphins}, generated with the CARLA simulator, encompasses six autonomous driving scenarios with V2X communication and temporally synchronized sensor data from an ego vehicle, a cooperating vehicle, and a roadside unit.
+It contains 42,376 frames of sensor data and 292,549 3D bounding box annotations for cars and pedestrians.

 While the previously mentioned datasets cover large-scale scenarios, they lack accident scenarios crucial for a comprehensive safety assessment of autonomous driving.
 To address this gap, the DeepAccident dataset \cite{DeepAccidentDataset2023} was created using the CARLA simulator, featuring 57k frames and 285k annotated samples for evaluating motion and accident prediction capabilities.
 Data is captured by four vehicles and one infrastructure unit using multi-view RGB cameras and LiDAR, with corresponding annotations for perception and motion prediction tasks.
 This dataset provides safety-critical scenarios and introduces an end-to-end accident prediction task for forecasting collision details.
 V2XFormer, proposed as a benchmark, demonstrates superior performance in motion and accident prediction compared to single-vehicle models.
 However, DeepAccident lacks scenario diversity, realistic sensor models, environmental conditions, and vulnerable road users.
 The SCOPE dataset \cite{SCOPE} addresses these limitations as the first synthetic multi-modal dataset for CP, incorporating realistic sensor models, physically accurate weather simulations, over 40 diverse scenarios with up to 24 collaborative agents, and passive traffic.
 It also provides benchmarks for 2D/3D object detection and semantic segmentation.